robshakir/pyangbind/README.md

 The `filter` keyword allows only the elements within the class that have changed (are not empty or their default) to be output - rather than all possible elements.

-The `next-hops` element in this model is another list.
+The `next-hop` element in this model is another list.
 This keyed data structure acts like a Python dictionary, and has the special method `add` to add items to it.
 YANG `leaf-list` types use the standard Python list `append` method to add items to it.
 Equally, a `list` can be iterated through using the same methods as a dictionary, for example, using `items()`:

 ```python
 # Add a set of next_hops